-Market risk
+Market Risk

-Market risk is the risk that a change in market prices, foreign exchange rates, interest rate levels, inflation, indices, liquidity and other market factors will result in losses.
-Each business area is responsible for ensuring that market risk exposures are prudent.
+Market Risk is the risk that a change in market prices and/or any of the underlying market factors will result in losses.
+Each business area is responsible for ensuring that Market Risk exposures are prudent.
 In addition, Canaccord has established procedures to ensure that risks are measured, closely monitored, controlled and visible to senior levels of management.